openlibhums/consortial_billing/how-olh-calculates-supporter-fees.md

 There are five parts to calculating the fees:

-1. setting base fees,
+1. Setting base fees
-2. accounting for geographic location,
+2. Accounting for geographic location
-3. accounting for institution size,
+3. Accounting for institution size
-4. converting the currency, and
+4. Converting the currency
-5. adjusting for supporter level.
+5. Adjusting for supporter level

 ## 1. Base fee